 The fee is £3,950 (approx. €4,300) for delegates.

 Discounts for the Cambridge (UK) seminar

 All nominations for seminar places will be subject to the Programme’s selection process to ensure the appropriate level of seniority at the BSP seminars.

 Please get in touch with us if you would like to learn more.

-The fee for local delegates from Southern Africa is R39 500 + VAT and it is £3,950 for overseas delegates.
+The fee for delegates domiciled in Africa is R39 500 (+ VAT for South African delegates) and for overseas delegates £3,950.

 We invite organisations to commit to sending one or more senior representatives for three years, thereby ensuring that the understanding built by the course is seeded throughout the organisation.
 Organisations making this commitment will become ‘Founding Corporate Members’ of the Programme in Australia.

 The fee is A$7950 plus GST for delegates for one year.
 The fee for three years is A$20,000 (years one and two A$7,500; year three A$5,000).
 There are further incentives available for multiple registrations.

 The fee for local delegates from Brazil is R$11,850 and it is £3,950 for overseas delegates.
 We are currently offering overseas delegates who book early a 5% discount (early bird discount).